fetchrobotics/docs/source/teleop.rst

 second and then release it, and then release the share button.
 The LED on the controller should start flashing twice, once per second.

+.. note:: Connecting the PS4 controller to the robot via USB appears to cause connecting to no longer work.
+This issue may also arise any time the PS4 controller is plugged in to e.g. an Ubuntu computer.
+We recommend instead to charge the controller directly with a USB-AC power adapter. **To resolve this**, "forget" the device in the Bluetooth settings, and then re-pair the controller.

 Using Deadzone Parameter to Correct Drift
 -----------------------------------------